 This is usually a task for the Realtor®.
 However, if selling privately, before accepting their offer, a seller should insist the buyer seek a pre-approved mortgage loan certificate from a lender.
 A Realtor® should be able to discern between realistic qualified buyers and lookers.
 But if going the private route, this becomes the responsibility of the homeowner.
-Click here for more help on mortgage financing.

 It’s very important that a homeowner keep their eyes open and be well-informed about the real estate contract before signing one.
 Agreements of Purchase and Sale, and the myriad supporting standard forms, are legally binding documents.
 To a novice in particular, they can seem complex and confusing and should be treated seriously.
 Misinterpretations could cost big time.

 A prudent seller should clearly understand their responsibilities, including disclosure of latent defects.
 If unsure, and selling privately, I recommend seeking the advice of a lawyer before signing anything.
-Click here for more details about real estate contracts.

 The three most common marketing tools employed by Realtors® are open houses, lawn signs and classified ads, in print and on brokerage and assorted websites.
-Traditional Realtor® websites and print ads have limited usefulness, but can be included in a wide variety of marketing techniques.
+Traditional Realtor® websites and print ads have limited usefulness, but can be included in a wide variety of marketing methods.

 The most important tool is the MLS System® in Canada or America.
 These hugely popular sites actually generate the vast majority of realty sales.
 Signs can definitely be helpful, especially if a neighbour knows someone who may be interested in moving to the neighbourhood.